kmnhan/1KARPES_DAQ/README.md

    low.
 8. In SES, click on `DA30 -> Control Theta...` and close the control theta window that appears.
 9. Double click on `Start DAQ` in the desktop.
-The system is now ready for data acquisition.
+10. Double click on `Optics Control` in the desktop.
+11. Double click on `Power Meter` in the desktop.
+12. Once all three programs are running, the system is ready for measurements.
+Before turning ON the HV rack switch for measurements, make sure that the appropriate analyzer slit is selected.

 ### Stopping the software